-You will be notified of the acceptance of your application by March 1st via email and receive funding via US Mail.
+You will be notified of the acceptance of your application within 60 days of your application via email and receive funding via US Mail.

 GRANTEE FUNDING: AMOUNTS AND TIMING

 When/how will I receive the funding, if my organization is selected?